All Episodes

 And it's completely inappropriate.

-You'd think it's had an effect up to this point.
+You'd think it's had an effect up to this point?

 I don't think it has just yet.

-Uh, and then they thought the original Jack Smith thing was going to take him out.
+And then they thought the original Jack Smith thing was going to take him out.

-So where do you think that?
+So where do you think that, Arizona?

-No, I think it'll be federal superseding indictment, and they'll charge him with seditious conspiracy for J 6.
+No, I think it'll be federal superseding indictment, and they'll charge him with seditious conspiracy for J6.

 Well, most people don't even know what a superseding indictment is.